railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_productivity.rst

   quite sure that it's recorded safely, they can allow themselves to relax and so have the energy and time to concentrate on handling the tasks themselves systematically.

-.. attention:: Managing time efficiently
+  .. note:: Managing time efficiently

      David Allen, Getting Things Done, Penguin Books, New York, 2001, 267 pages.
 (ISBN :
      978-0142000281).
 Also see the site: http://davidco.com